disco-network/odata-rdf-interface/README.md

     $ npm install

 # how to use
-To start the server, run:

-    $ node lib/src/server.js

-... or - if you already installed gulp -

-    $ gulp server
+This package does not provide you with an HTTP server and that's why you can't simply start it.

+On the other hand, it enables you to combine it with every HTTP server you want!
+We still don't have docs but if you want

-Possible queries are at the moment:
+GET queries that are currently supported:

  * /Posts
  * /Posts?$expand=Content